25 AI marketing tools you need to get ahead in 2025

 24. Triple Whale

-Triple Whale is an AI-powered analytics and attribution platform designed to help e-commerce brands consolidate data from multiple advertising networks and marketing channels, providing a unified view of campaign performance.
+Triple Whale is an AI-powered analytics and attribution platform built for e-commerce brands.
+It brings data from multiple ad networks and marketing channels into one place, giving teams a clearer view of how campaigns are performing without jumping between dashboards.

 Best features